 Outline the design of your research including the methods you plan to use; the target organisations, staff groups/professions, patient care group, service users, carers or disease area to be studied and brief details of the team involved in undertaking the research.
 Please ensure your fieldwork and methods are clearly connected to the aims and objectives and research questions you outlined earlier.

-Applicants may apply for up to £10,000 funding to evaluate alternative ways of managing trials and may complete these as part of their main study.
-Any Study Within A Trial or review (SWATs/SWARs) proposed should represent a very minor element of a larger trial and must not interfere with the main trial.
+Applicants may apply for up to £30,000 funding to evaluate alternative ways of managing studies and may complete these as part of their main study.
+Any Methodological Sub -Study (SWAT/SWAR) proposed should represent a very minor element of a larger study and must not undermine the delivery of the main study.

 Before including a SWAT/SWAR in an application, applicants should firstly check for overlaps on the Northern Ireland Network for Trials Methodology Research website which provides a register of ongoing current SWATs/SWARs.
 If the application is funded the applicants must apply for registration of their SWAT/SWAR on the Northern Ireland MRC Trials Hub for Methodology Research SWAT/SWAR registry.

 Applicants may apply for up to £30,000 to do a study within a project (SWAP) that aims to improve understanding of the MLTC perspectives of their projects if this is appropriate.
 Applicants who are applying for funding for a MLTC SWAP must provide a brief description of the SWAP including: